Our dedicated staff is committed to carrying out our mission of connecting capacity and capital to empower rural communities.

-Paula’s roles with Dakota Resources include resource development, community coaching and implementation of programs throughout rural South Dakota.
+Paula’s roles with Dakota Resources include resource development, community coaching and implementation of programs.
 Her passion for community leadership and development is what drives Paula in her personal and professional life.
-She resides in her hometown of Langford, South Dakota, population 310, where she and her husband, Daren, have owned and operated an auto repair shop for the past 20 years.
-Together they are raising three boys, who love being raised in a rural community.
-Paula holds a Bachelor’s Degree in Accounting from Northern State University.
-Prior to joining Dakota Resources, Paula worked served as Funds Development Director for the GROW South Dakota based in Sisseton, South Dakota, for over eight years.
-Her main duties were grant proposal writing and research, but she also oversaw the Rural Community Development Initiative and the free tax preparation program. firstname.lastname@example.org
+She resides in her hometown of Langford, South Dakota, population 318+, where she and her husband have owned and operated an auto repair shop for the past 26 years.
+Paula serves on several local boards and as Vice President of the Leadership South Dakota board of directors.

-Kristi Wagner, Community Coach
+Kristi Wagner, Connector and Senior Community Coach

-Kristi markets and oversees the community capacity building programs for Dakota Resources and serves as a Site Coordinator for Dakota Rising.
-She is a trained facilitator and has delivered Dakota Resources LeadershipPlentySD and Creating Value Added Communities programs.
+Kristi markets and oversees the community capacity building programs for Dakota Resources.
+She is a trained facilitator and has delivered Dakota Resources Leadership Plenty SD and Creating Value Added Communities programs.
 Kristi is the owner and CEO of the Rushmore Center for Civic Leadership providing her clients with non-profit management & capital campaign fundraising; organization and workplace team building; training & educational workplace seminars.
 Her previous positions were in economic development, leadership training, fundraising, sales, marketing and public relations.
-Currently, she serves as a member of the board of directors to the Rural Learning Center for South Dakota, University of South Dakota Chiesman Endowment for Civic Education, University of South Dakota Farber Center and the South Dakota Issues Forums Steering Committee.
+She has served as a member of the board of directors to the South Dakota Department of Tourism, Rural Learning Center, Chiesman Endowment for Civic Education, University of South Dakota Farber Center and the South Dakota Issues Forums Steering Committee.